aidan1221/pure_data_synth_project/README.md

     - two oscillators, each with three-way switch for square/sine/saw wave
     - hi pass, low pass, bandpass filter selector
     - notein object for midi keyboard use.
 Optional midi note slider and random midi note generator functions (not-currently attached to midi note send)

+### synth2.pd
+- second iteration of primary synth patch
+    - now with drum machine with two beats to select from
+        - added filter control for drum bus
+    - added melody sequencer with pattern selector
+    - main tempo control for melody sequencer and drum machine